liampongracz/demo-repo/README.md

+# Demo-repo

-# This is a demo repo to practice git
+This is a demo repo to practice git

+##Subheader